Interview by Lidia Ratoi

-How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of “questions” in this hyper-connected 21st century.
+How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the “questions” in this hyper-connected 21st century.
 How are these new technologies affecting or changing today’s human behaviour?

 On the other hand, I am intrigued to see how technology became a new medium to develop new communities, beliefs and rules.
-Previously, I have collaborated with a techno-optimistic community from London where I was particularly inspired by the way they considered upcoming technologies as the solution for major issues, such as sustainability, health, economy, etc. You can, of course, argue with their beliefs and the reliability of their solutions.
+Previously, I collaborated with a techno-optimistic community from London, where I was particularly inspired by the way they considered upcoming technologies as the solution for major issues, such as sustainability, health, economy, etc. You can, of course, argue with their beliefs and the reliability of their solutions.

 What is your chief enemy of creativity?